lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 Or do you think this was a dishonest ploy to gain more followers?

-<h1><span class = "overline">Question #3: If true Christians should avoid all pagan practices, why do Jehovah's Witnesses adopt practices such as excommunication, shunning and wedding rings?</span></h1>
+<h1>Question #3: If true Christians should avoid all pagan practices, why do Jehovah's Witnesses adopt practices such as excommunication, shunning and wedding rings?</h1>

 Do origins really matter?
 Yes.
 To illustrate, suppose you saw a piece of candy lying in the gutter.
 Would you pick up that candy and eat it?
 Of course not.
 That candy is unclean.
 Like that candy holidays may seem sweet, but they have been picked up from unclean places.